Nikon D3S vs Fujifilm GFX 50S

-The Nikon D3S and the Fujifilm GFX 50S are two professional cameras that were officially introduced, respectively, in October 2009 and September 2016.
-The D3S is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D3S) and a medium format (GFX) sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Fujifilm provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon D3S and the Fujifilm GFX 50S are two professional cameras that were announced, respectively, in October 2009 and September 2016.
+The D3S is a DSLR, while the GFX 50S is a mirrorless interchangeable lens camera.
+The cameras are based on a full frame (D3S) and a medium format (GFX 50S) sensor.
+The Nikon has a resolution of 12.1 megapixels, whereas the Fujifilm provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D3S vs Fujifilm GFX 50S

 The side-by-side display below illustrates the physical size and weight of the Nikon D3S and the Fujifilm GFX 50S.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3S – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm GFX 50S is considerably smaller (45 percent) than the Nikon D3S.
 Moreover, the GFX 50S is substantially lighter (40 percent) than the D3S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.